 2009: The Dominican Sisters of Our Lady of the Springs of Bridgeport assume the administration of St. Vincent Ferrer High School.

-This string of dates tells you how the presence of the Church burgeoned in our neighborhood from the late 19th Century until World War II, only to contract as the neighborhood changed beginning in the 1960’s.
+This string of dates describes to you how the presence of the Church burgeoned in our neighborhood from the late 19th Century until World War II, only to contract as the neighborhood changed beginning in the 1960’s.
 Beneath that ebb and flow there has been a constant desire to respond to those who need the services of the preachers.
 Because of this legacy the presence of the Order here is textured by interlocking Parish, community, school, and shrine structures.